 (x) is the variable that reduces drivers who drove over ice to drivers who crashed.
 It is a truism that identical cars are not universally crashed.
 100 cars could be driven straight off the assembly line and maybe 10 would crash on the ice but not the other 90.
 The most obvious variable then is the driver.
 Drivers can be reduced to two subsets: drivers competent to handle icy roads [they do not crash] and drivers not competent to handle icy roads [they do crash].
 This equation shows that;

 Now to determine cause we need to eliminate one of the variables.
 This will be those who did not crash (drivers competent to handle icy roads).
-This equation shows that;
+To do this we use the equation;

-(Drivers who drove over ice who are competent to handle icy roads) + (Drivers who drove over ice who are not competent to handle icy roads) / (Drivers who drove over ice who are not competent to handle icy roads) = (drivers who crashed) After dividing, this is reduced to this equation:
+(Drivers who drove over ice who are competent to handle icy roads) + (Drivers who drove over ice who are not competent to handle icy roads) / (Drivers who drove over ice who are competent to handle icy roads) = X.

 Fault rightly lies with the incompetent driver who committed the error on the ice but doesn’t want to accept his mentally deficient state.
 Rather than live in the mystery of life and any accompanying anxiety the irresponsible person seeks narrow certainties, answers to life’s big questions, and, when adversity befalls him, someone or something to take the blame and protect his delicate ego.